 The opportunity for Parent-Teacher conferences is provided to coincide with the distribution of report cards at the close of the first marking period.
 Additional conferences may be scheduled if either the teacher or the parent deems it necessary.
 Parents are encouraged to contact the teacher for any concerns regarding their child's progress in school.
-Teachers are not allowed to reply by e-mail regarding behavior, academics or learning issues.
 Teachers will respond by phone or meeting.